wmde/wikibase-release-pipeline/docs/images/wdqs-frontend/README.md

 ### MediaWiki/Wikibase instance

-We suggest using the [WBS Wikibase image](https://hub.docker.com/r/wikibase/wikibase) because this is the image we run all our tests against.
-Follow the setup instructions over there to get it up and running.
+We suggest using the [Wikibase image](https://hub.docker.com/r/wikibase/wikibase) because this is the image we run all our tests against.
+Follow the setup instructions there to get it running.

 ### WDQS as server

-We suggest using the [WBS WDQS image](https://hub.docker.com/r/wikibase/wdqs).
+We suggest using the [Query Service image](https://hub.docker.com/r/wikibase/wdqs).

 ### WDQS as updater

-We suggest using the [WBS WDQS image](https://hub.docker.com/r/wikibase/wdqs), the same as used for WDQS server.
-Check out the [documentation](https://wikitech.wikimedia.org/wiki/Wikidata_Query_Service) to learn how to run it in updater mode.
+We suggest using the [Query Service image](https://hub.docker.com/r/wikibase/wdqs), the same image used for the Query Service server.
+See the [Query Service documentation](https://wikitech.wikimedia.org/wiki/Wikidata_Query_Service) to learn how to run it in updater mode.

 ### Reverse proxy